bryanbraun/bryanbraun.github.io/_pages/now.md

 permalink: /now/
 ---

 I'm at home in Dayton Ohio.
-The weather is getting warmer every day.
+The weather is getting cooler every day.

 ## At Work

-I'm working at [Sparkbox](https://seesparkbox.com/).
-Most of my time coding is spent writing Javascript.
-I've worked a lot in React and Angular recently, specifically on design systems.
+I'm working part-time at [Sparkbox](https://seesparkbox.com/), building web applications.
+I do little bit of everything but recently I've spent a lot of time working in PHP and Javascript.

+The rest of my time is spent working on [Gridmaster](https://gridmaster.io), which is [an Excel addin for learning Excel](https://gridmaster.io/).
+It's a real, income-producing business and I'm trying to figure out how to grow it.
+Right now I'm focusing my efforts on marketing.

+## At Home

 I commute 14 miles each day by bicycle, and I recently started listening to audiobooks during my ride.
 I'm trying some biographies right now, which is kind of new for me.

-## At Home

-Most of my personal time is spent working on [Gridmaster](https://gridmaster.io), which is [an Excel addin for learning Excel](https://gridmaster.io/).
-It's a real, income-producing business.
-I'm trying to figure out how to grow it.

 I'm serving as an Assistant Scoutmaster and I work with the 12-13 year old boys at church.
 Sundays I spend all day with my family.